-Availability: Square Cash is a fairly new service, and most people will have no problem using it, but it’s not available for certain people.
+Square Cash is a fairly new service, and most people will have no problem using it, but it’s not available for certain people.
 Service is available within most of the United States, but overseas payments are not allowed.
 In addition, you’ll need a “real” debit card (MasterCard or Visa only) that’s linked to a checking account; prepaid debit cards and ATM cards won’t work.
-If you need a card, see Where and How to Get Debit Cards.

 Customer Service Options

 Square Cash offers a pretty bare-bones service, but it does what most people need (and does it well).
 If you have any problems, there are a few ways to solve them.

 You can’t call anybody, but you can send messages to Square Cash’s support team to resolve any issues you’re having.

 If you made a mistake, you can cancel payments as long as the recipient hasn’t yet redeemed the payment, or you can dispute the payment with Square Cash.
 Payments are received automatically by recipients that have previously provided debit card information to Square Cash, but if you send an email to the wrong address (and that address is not set up with Square Cash), you might be able to cancel the payment.

 If any unauthorized charges appear in your bank account, contact your bank immediately to get full protection under federal law.
 It’s also a good idea to let Square Cash know that you’re disputing the charge.

 To keep tabs on any Square Cash activity, you can sign up for text message alerts.
 To do this, you’ll need to create an account and turn on text alerts.